nazbeer/ezshop/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [MIT LICENSE](https://choosealicense.com/licenses/mit/) file for details.